LucasDelfino92/morrowindsharp/main.md

 ### Additional MCP patches

-We installed the Morrowind Code Patch in the **Setup** page.
-However, certain mods installed in this guide require specific patches to work as intended.
+Certain mods installed in this guide require specific Morrowind Code Patch options to work as intended.
 Note that the Morrowind Code Patch **remembers** your **previously installed options**, meaning you just need to look for the ones mentioned below and install them accordingly.

 Category | Patch | Description
 ------------ | ------------- | -------------
 Game mechanics | Healthy appetite | Eating ingredients always succeeds, giving its first effect and skill advancement. **Controlled Consumption** prevents you from spamming their consumption for overpowered effects.

-### Closing comments

-Broadly speaking, these are the steps you should follow whenever you install new mods.
-To summarize:

-1. Get a reliable mod order and load order working.
-2. Synchronize mod masters to avoid in-game warnings.
-3. Clean dirty plugins.
-4. Solve conflicts.
-5. Update and repair your saves.
-6. Re-run Distant Land.
-7. Update MWSE.
-8. Configure the installed mods, if applicable.

 # MOD KEYBINDINGS